ambroseling/NucleAIse/README.md

     - Some helper functions for `load_data`:
         - `load_taxonomy`: NOT YET COMPLETE but basically assuming we have a dictonary that goes from taxonomy to index and vice versa we use that to tokenize the taxonomies.
         - `load_goa`: this function loads the pt files to obtain the 3 things: go_set (the raw list of GOAs from our database), the edge_index (the connections of the GO tree), the index_to_go and go_to_index mappings
+    - We have a train function which acts as the training loop, it is a typical training loop
 - **Model definition**: /models/deepgnn.py
-    - this python script outlines the model definition
+    - This python script outlines the model definition of our main model
     ```python
     Model(
     #GNN Block 1: doing residual level graph processing